husarion/roboteq-config/README.md

 **Preliminary Steps**

-1. Power up the controller using ROS 2 driver or connect it to a power source (using the GND and + terminals).
+1. Power up the controller using `hw_motors_on` script or connect it to a power source (using the GND and + terminals).
 2. Connect the controller to a Windows computer using a miniUSB connector.
 3. Launch RoboRun+ software.
 4. Click `Yes` to read the controller configuration.